Light the Way for Climate Awareness

 And we're built 100% by youth, for youth.

 We're an innovative, passionate family that any young climate activist can join.

 Ignition Green was founded on May 24, 2017 by a high school sophomore and his classmates in San Antonio, Texas.
 Together, we set out to inspire our generation to fight for change.

 From programmers to athletes, we are an all-inclusive family of forward-thinking, bright, and bold students across the nation.
 And we all share one goal: fight climate change for a better future.

 Ignition Green is run by youth, for youth.
 We work to give students the opportunity and audacity to take a stand for our Earth.
 And we believe everyone has the power to create real change.

 Meet the Executives!

-Matthew is a senior at Brandeis High School in San Antonio, Texas.
-He is the executive director and original founder of Ignition Green.
+Matthew is the executive director and original founder of Ignition Green.

 Matthew’s passion for the environment stems from his frequent visits to the local park as a kid.
 He first learned of the dangers of fossil fuels when he visited his overseas family in Beijing, China.
 “The sky isn’t even blue over there,” he recalls.
 This led him to develop serious concern for the warming Earth, and since then, he’s been dedicated to fighting climate change and striving towards a sustainable future.
 He founded Ignition Green in May 2017 to help teens like him join the climate movement and create positive change.
 Matthew hopes that his work will inspire a new generation of climate activists.